KadariSadhvika903/Color-Palette-Generator/README.md

 <p align="center"> Watch the full demo here :point_down:</p>

 <p align="center"><a href="https://youtu.be/4T8Bq1fzFX0" target="_blank"><img src="./Images/gif.gif" alt="VIDEO OF PROJECT" /></a>&nbsp;</p>
 The video explains the working of the project as well as all its technicalities.
-It also gives us a User Experience for the Users.

 <br>